By José Alberto Hermosillo

 Dangerously real and transcendental.
 “Fire of Love” ignites the lover’s passion for Earth Studies 101 enormously.

 “Fire of Love” is a complete recompilation of materials related to volcano studies collected deep from the archives of Katia & Maurice Krafft.
 The French couple discovered their magnetism for each other and volcanoes.
 Attracted by the powerful energy emanating from the Earth’s interior, they defied nature to fulfill their hunger for knowledge.
-This Academy Award-nominee documentary can be used to save lives in communities surrounding volcanoes around the globe.
+This Academy Award-nominated documentary can help save lives in communities around volcanoes worldwide.

-The daredevils of volcanoes are here to enlighten humanity with their amusing discoveries and heart-pounding missions, leaving us with an everlasting legacy.
+The daredevils of volcanoes are here to enlighten humanity through their amusing discoveries and heart-pounding missions, leaving an everlasting legacy.

 This eye-opening documentary summarizes hundreds of hours of invaluable footage, original materials, incredible photos, specific samples collected from locations, and millions of questions.

 Before 1966, all we knew about volcanoes was generic.
-The geology classified volcanoes by region, age, and size - until the Kraffts came with their exhaustive research studying every volcano individually.
+Geology classified volcanoes by region, age, and size—until the Kraffts came with their exhaustive research, studying every volcano individually.

 Since